FindMySchool LogoFindMySchool

 The atmosphere is calm and orderly.
 Pupils know the rules and understand their purpose.
 Behaviour is mostly good, though Ofsted noted that "many pupils are not confident that all staff follow the behaviour policy consistently," suggesting that enforcement varies.

-The school achieved an Attainment 8 score of 50.3 in 2023, above the England average of 45.9.
+The school achieved an Attainment 8 score of 54.2 in the 2025 dataset.
 This reflects solid progress from intake.
 The Progress 8 score of +0.27 indicates students make above-average progress from their starting points, though not by a dramatic margin.

-At GCSE, 49% of pupils achieved grade 5 or above in English and mathematics combined.
-While this exceeds England's 61% benchmark slightly, it sits below the FindMySchool data for top 25% schools.
-The English Baccalaureate was entered by 36% of pupils, well above the England average of 41%, reflecting the school's emphasis on breadth alongside depth.
+At GCSE, 57.7% of pupils achieved grade 5 or above in English and mathematics combined.
+The English Baccalaureate was entered by 79.4% of pupils, reflecting the school's emphasis on breadth alongside depth.

-Pimlico ranks 960th out of 4,593 secondary schools in England (FindMySchool data), placing it in the top 21%.
+Pimlico ranks 944th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool data), placing it in the stronger end of the national dataset.
 Locally, the school ranks 13th among Westminster secondaries.
 The ranking reflects consistent, solid GCSE outcomes without the standout strength of elite schools.

 England ranks and key metrics (where available)